beamsummit/beam-intro-las-vegas-2019/README.md

 # beam-intro-berlin-2019
-This workshop will explore the basic concepts of the Beam model and the Beam API in Python and Java, and running some pipelines.
+Welcome to the Intro to Beam Workshop for the Summit in Berlin : ) This workshop will explore the basic concepts of the Beam model and the Beam API in Python and Java.
+Unfortunately, no Go examples, but if you’re interested in the Go SDK, please check out the Go Quickstart.

-This workshop will be led largely by @pabloem. @brucearctor facilitating.   @??(Reza), @??(Kannapan) leading the pattern sessions, and a bunch of others from the community helping out during
+This workshop will be led largely by @pabloem.  @??(Reza), @??(Kannapan) leading the pattern sessions, and a bunch of others from the community helping out during.
+With @brucearctor facilitating.

 The schedule is to be as follows: